kennethd/pyapi-test/README.md

 API servers, and some basic tooling for making performance comparisons between them, and soon, comparisons between them running via a few popular WSGI servers.

+## tests

+The same API has been implemented for each of the frameworks, and all share a common implementation, thinly exposed via API.

 ## development environment

 Example performance results have been obtained on dev machine with specs: